In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 It was recently referred to by Southern Living as a “perfect Christmas Town,” because the charming 19th century buildings on the historic square dazzle with festive Christmas spirit during the holiday season.

-Dahlonega’s Old Fashioned Christmas starts on Nov 25 with the Lighting of the Square, followed by the annual Christmas Art Market in Hancock Park on Nov 26.
+Dahlonega’s Old Fashioned Christmas starts on Nov 29 with the Lighting of the Square.

-Santa will be available for photos in front of the Christmas tree on the Dahlonega Square from Nov 25 to Dec 18, and on Dec 10 he’ll be the star attraction of the Dahlonega Christmas Parade.
+Santa will be available for photos in front of the Christmas tree on Dahlonega Square from Nov 29 to Dec 12, and on Dec 14 he’ll be the star attraction of the Dahlonega Christmas Parade.

 You can also visit the Christmas Market at the Community House to do some shopping, see the Festival of Trees at Hancock Park, see a Christmas show at the Holly Theater, or take a romantic horse-drawn carriage ride.